At least 19 missing as mudslide west of Tokyo hits houses | Science-Environment

 - Japan

 A powerful mudslide carrying a deluge of black water and debris crashed into rows of houses in a town west of Tokyo following heavy rains on Saturday, leaving at least 19 people missing, officials said.
-Dozens of homes may have been buried in Atami, a town known for hot springs. said Shizuoka prefecture spokesman Takamichi Sugiyama.
-Public broadcaster NHK gave the number of missing people at 20, but Sugiyama said the prefecture confirmed at least 19, although he said the number may grow.
+As many as 80 homes in Atami were completely buried, according to an official with the Fire and Disaster Management Agency.
+The official said more people, possibly 100, could still be missing under the mudslides but warned that details were not immediately clear.
+The official, who spoke on condition of anonymity as is often policy at Japanese bureaucracies, stressed that aggressive rescue operations were underway to find survivors.
+Public broadcaster NHK earlier gave the number of missing people at 20, but Shizuoka prefecture spokesman Takamichi Sugiyama said the prefecture confirmed at least 19, although he said the number may grow.
 Torrential rains have slammed parts of Japan starting earlier this week.
 Experts said dirt had been loosened, increasing landslide risks in a country filled with valleys and mountains.

+The landslides appeared to have struck multiple times, about as fast as a car.
+Footage showed a powerful, black mudslide slither down a mountain, knocking over and crushing houses and sweeping away cars in its path.
+Helpless neighbours watched in horror, some recording on their phones.
+NHK TV footage showed a part of a bridge had collapsed.
+Shizuoka Gov. Heita Kawakatsu told reporters that the Coast Guard had discovered two people who had been washed into the sea by a mudslide.
+Their hearts had stopped, but their deaths were not yet officially declared, he said.
+Other details of their identity were not released.
+"I offer my deepest condolences to everyone who has suffered," he said, adding that utmost efforts will be made to rescue lives.
+Kawakatsu and other officials said it had been raining hard in the area all morning.
+Self-defense forces have joined firefighters and police in the rescue operation, and officials from the national government have also arrived, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)